global-synchronizer-foundation/configs/Super Validator Operational Processes/logging.md/logging.md

 ### What Will Be in the Logs
 - Logs are not expected to contain sensitive information.
-- When nodes keep keys in KMS and secure database credentials, risk is minimal.
+- When nodes keep keys in KMS and secure database credentials, risk from log sharing is minimal.
 - Operators must manually verify that secrets are removed.

 ### Retention & Deletion